The relative lattice path operad

 \section{Abstract}

-We construct a (coloured) operad $\ca{RL}$ in the category of sets that may be thought of as a combinatorial model for the Swiss Cheese operad.
-By adapting Batanin-Berger's condensation process we obtain a topological (resp. chain) operad weakly equivalent to the topological (resp. chain) Swiss Cheese operad.
-As an application, we exhibit models for relative loop spaces acted on by Swiss Cheese type operads (in dimension 2).
+We construct a set-theoretic coloured operad $\ca{RL}$ that may be thought of as a combinatorial model for the Swiss Cheese operad.
+This is the relative (or Swiss Cheese) version of the lattice path operad constructed by Batanin and Berger.
+By adapting their condensation process we obtain a topological (resp. chain) operad that we show to be weakly equivalent to the topological (resp. chain) Swiss Cheese operad.